jayjohnson526/World_Weather_Analysis/README.md

 # World_Weather_Analysis
-Gathering data on weather patterns from popular vacation destinations using APIs and plotting the results using MATPLOTLIB to determine the best time of year to these destinations
+Gathering data on weather patterns from cities around the world using APIs and plotting the results using MATPLOTLIB to determine the ideal vacation destination based on customer weather preferences.